Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search

-While naive graph exploration entails computing the exact distance for all neighbors, a \emph{routing} test can be applied to assess whether a neighbor warrants exact distance computation.
+While naive graph exploration entails calculating the exact distance for all neighbors, a \emph{routing} test can be applied to assess whether a neighbor warrants exact distance calculation.
 An efficient routing algorithm can substantially enhance the performance of graph-based ANNS.
 We study routing algorithms with the following probability guarantee.

 \begin{definition} [Probabilistic Routing] Given a query vector $\bm{q}$, a node $v$ in the graph index, an error bound $\epsilon$, and a distance threshold $\delta$, for an arbitrary neighbor $u$ of $v$ such that $dist(\bm{u}, \bm{q}) < \delta$, if a routing algorithm returns true for $u$ with a probability of at least $1-\epsilon$, then the algorithm is deemed to be $(\delta, 1-\epsilon)$-routing. \end{definition}